logicalclocks/logicalclocks.github.io/docs/admin/project.md

 Compute quotas represents the amount of compute a project can use to run Spark and Flink applications as well as Tez queries.
 Quota is expressed as number of seconds a container of size 1 CPU and 1GB of RAM can run for.

-If the Hopsworks deployment is connected to a Kubernetes cluster, the Python jobs, Jupyter notebooks and KServe models are not subject to the compute quota.
-Currently Hopsworks does not support defining quotas for compute happening on the connected Kubernetes cluster.
+If the Hopsworks cluster is connected to a Kubernetes cluster, Python jobs, Jupyter notebooks and KServe models are not subject to the compute quota.
+Currently, Hopsworks does not support defining quotas for compute scheduled on the connected Kubernetes cluster.

-By default, the compute quota is disabled and each project can execute as many jobs as it needs.
+By default, the compute quota is disabled.
 Administrators can change this default by changing the following configuration in the [Condiguration](../admin/variables.md) UI and/or the cluster definition:
 ```
 hopsworks:
     yarn_default_payment_type: [NOLIMIT to disable the quota, PREPAID to enable it]